Valexus110/Valexus110/README.md

 ### Hi, I'm Alex 👋
+I'm an Android Mobile Developer/Programmer.
+But I also know iOS a litte as a cross-platform Flutter developer.
+I have an experience in Java, Kotlin.
+I'm currently working as a full-time Flutter developer.
 <!--
 **Valexus110/Valexus110** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.